 The parents of an autistic child may have identified specific behaviours, actions and comments that indicate increasing anxiety in their son or daughter.
 Some may be unique to the child, such as talking about a particularly ferocious dinosaur, or repeating fragments of conversation that are associated with the first time they experienced a particular expression of anxiety.
 These parents may find it valuable, once they recognize both their child’s conventional and unique signs of expressing increasing anxiety, to create a ‘foreign phrase’ dictionary that translates the behaviour to identify the nature, type and depth of emotion.

-Attwood & Garnett Events are presenting Behaviour and Emotion Management for Children and Adolescents with Autism on 11th June, 2021.
-This live webcast will explore and explain more signs of anxiety, why autistic children experience intense emotions, especially anxiety, and strategies for emotion expression and regulation that can be used at home and school.
+Attwood & Garnett Events present Behaviour and Emotion Management for Children and Adolescents with Autism .
+This online training webcast will explore and explain more signs of anxiety, why autistic children experience intense emotions, especially anxiety, and strategies for emotion expression and regulation that can be used at home and school.